muhammadkamrannazir/ntemata-UI-clone/README.md

 # ntemata

 A new Flutter project.
-But Old UI of https://www.ntemata.io/
+Old clone of https://www.ntemata.io/

 This project is a starting point for a Flutter application.